Training Guides

 Aimed atBasic awarenessFood handlersSupervisors and managers

-DepthIntroduction to food safety conceptsComprehensive food safety knowledgeAdvanced food safety management
+DepthIntroduction to food safety conceptsDetailed food safety knowledgeAdvanced food safety management

 Typical rolesNew starters, non-food rolesChefs, kitchen staff, FOH, cateringHead chefs, kitchen managers, compliance leads

 Most food handlers should aim for Level 2 as a minimum.
-If you are in a supervisory or management role — or aspire to be — then Food Safety Level 3 is the logical next step.
+If you are in a supervisory or management role, or planning to move into one, then Food Safety Level 3 is the logical next step.
 Level 1 is suitable for staff who do not handle food directly but need a basic awareness of food safety principles.

 All three levels are included in your Chefs Bay Academy licence, so you can progress through them without paying extra.